luisqtr/luisqtr.github.io-old/README.md

 **Luis Quintero**

-XR Developer in Unity.
+Unity Developer of VR apps.
 Researcher in Machine Learning and Immersive Technologies, exploring how to incorporate physiological and movement signals into virtual environments to conduct real-time user analysis that enhance XR solutions in education, healthcare and manufacture.

 ## Execute